iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 DSHOT Disarm
 ##############
 The :ref:`DSHOT <hobby_dshot>` hobby protocol reserves one of its special values for commanding a disarm.
-Vertiq modules support this command, and will disarm if a DSHOT disarm command is received.
+Vertiq modules support this command.
+Whether or not the module will disarm on reception of this message is determined by the value of the :ref:`allow_dshot_disarming_message <hobby_input>` parameter.
+If it is true, the module will perform a disarming transition on reception.
+If it is false, the disarming command is ignored.

 .. _manual_arming_throttle_source: